gpecorino/Vgchartz_Data_Exploration/README.md

 **Conclusions**

-Genres with faster paced game play tend to be more popular and sell well.
-Nintendo out performs all other publishers in sales.
-Games from well established franchises make up some of the best performing games in sales and have prolonged success.
-Sony playstation platforms have the best video games sales on average when compared to its competitors
+In the dynamic landscape of the video game industry, certain trends emerge that shape consumer preferences and drive sales.
+Games characterized by faster-paced gameplay often garner more attention and enjoy higher sales figures.
+This is evident in the market dominance of genres such as sports, shooters, action, platformer, and racing.
+Moreover, Nintendo stands out as a powerhouse in the industry, consistently outperforming all other publishers in sales.
+The enduring success of Nintendo's titles underscores the importance of brand recognition and consumer loyalty.
+Similarly, games from well-established franchises exhibit remarkable sales performance and longevity, showcasing the influence of brand identity on consumer behavior.
+Notably, Sony PlayStation platforms emerge as frontrunners in terms of overall video game sales, highlighting their strong market presence and appeal among gamers compared to competitors.

 **Technologies**